 - We encrypt many of our services using TLS and SSL.

 - We offer you two factor (2FA) verification when you access your Crises Control Account.

 - We review our information collection, storage and processing practices, including physical security measures, to guard against unauthorised access to systems.

 - We restrict access to personal information to Crises Control employees, contractors and agents who need to know that information in order to process it for us and who are subject to strict contractual confidentiality obligations.
 They may be disciplined or their contract terminated if they fail to meet these obligations.

-Data is maintained under the provisions of the Data Protection Act (1998) and ISO 27001 Certified Security Framework.
+Data is maintained under the provisions of the Data Protection Act (2018), ISO 27001 Certified Security Framework and Cyber Essential Accreditation.

 Crises Control will use your personal information for a number of purposes including the following:

 Crises Control will use the information we collect to provide, personalise, maintain and improve our products and services.
 This includes using the information for the following: